 ADHD, Disruptive Behavior Disorders, and Early Childhood Fellowship

-NYU Grossman School of Medicine offers the 12-month ADHD and Disruptive Behavior Disorders and Early Childhood Fellowship at the Child Study Center, part of Hassenfeld Children’s Hospital at NYU Langone.
+NYU Grossman School of Medicine offers the 12-month postdoctoral fellowship within the ADHD and Disruptive Behavior Disorders Service and Early Childhood Service at the Child Study Center, part of Hassenfeld Children’s Hospital at NYU Langone.

-As a postdoctoral fellow in the ADHD and Disruptive Behavior Disorders and Early Childhood Fellowship, you gain specialized training in the assessment and treatment of children from infancy through adolescence and their families that is informed by cognitive behavioral and developmental principles.
-You conduct parent management training, behavior therapy, cognitive behavioral therapy, group therapy and workshops, as well as school observation and consultation.
-You collaborate with psychopharmacologists, learning specialists, and other multidisciplinary team members at the Child Study Center and in school settings, and participate in the Early Childhood Service via assessment, consultation, and treatment of children 5 and younger.
+As a postdoctoral fellow in the ADHD and Disruptive Behavior Disorders and Early Childhood Fellowship, you conduct parent management training, behavior therapy, cognitive behavioral therapy, group therapy and workshops, and school observation and consultation.
+You collaborate with psycho-pharmacologists, learning specialists, and other multidisciplinary team members at the Child Study Center and in school settings, and participate in the Early Childhood Service via assessment, consultation, and treatment of children 5 and younger.

 How to Apply

-We accept postdoctoral fellowship applications on a rolling basis, but plan to review the majority of applications by late January 2023.
-The fellowship start date is somewhat flexible from July 1, 2023 to September 1, 2023.
-The salary for this position is $58,000-$61,000 and is commensurate with experience.
-Fellows are also eligible to participate in additional work opportunities at NYU Langone.
+We accept postdoctoral fellowship applications on a rolling basis, though we review the majority of applications by January 2024.
+The fellowship start date is somewhat flexible from July 1, 2024 to September 1, 2024.

-Interested candidates should submit a cover letter, three letters of recommendation, and a de-identified evaluation report for a child or adolescent you treated for ADHD or a disruptive behavior disorder to firstname.lastname@example.org.
-Please specify the training experience for which you are applying to in the subject of your application email.
+Interested candidates should submit a CV, cover letter, three letters of recommendation, and a de-identified evaluation report for a child or adolescent you treated for ADHD or a disruptive behavior disorder to email@example.com.
+Please specify which training experience you are applying to in the subject of your application email.
 All submissions should receive a receipt of confirmation within three-to-five business days.
 If you do not receive a confirmation, kindly resubmit the application.